All Episodes

 Barney Frank's office actually hung up on me after I politely suggested that he do the honorable thing and resign.

-And then they said, oh, the Republicans then should resign because they were in charge for twelve years, and then she just hung up.
+And then they said, oh, the Republicans then should resign because they were in charge for 12 years, and then she just hung up.

 Let me tell you something what's happening out there today.

-Barney Frank has written a piece in the Boston Herald, which is the the quote unquote conservative paper in Boston, blaming talk radio.
+Barney Frank has written a piece in the Boston Herald, which is the quote-unquote conservative paper in Boston, blaming talk radio.

-And another uh yeah, Brian Maloney has that has this at his uh radio equalizer blog, his website.
+And another, yeah, Brian Maloney has this at his radio equalizer blog, his website.

 Barney Frank's blaming talk radio in general.